Inquiry and Connection process in bluetooth – bluez tutorial in c

 /*

-* Get the connection handle from: sudo hcitool con
+* Get handle first: sudo hcitool con

-* Look for: "> ACL 00:1A:7D:DA:71:11 handle 1 ..."
+* "> ACL 00:1A:7D:DA:71:11 handle 1 ..."

 *

-* hci_disconnect() sends HCI_Disconnect to the controller.
+* hci_disconnect() sends HCI_Disconnect → controller sends LMP_detach.

 */

-uint16_t handle = 1; /* replace with actual handle */
+uint16_t handle = 1; /* replace with your actual handle */

 int ret = hci_disconnect(sock, handle, HCI_OE_USER_ENDED_CONNECTION, 10000);

-if (ret < 0)
+if (ret < 0) perror("Disconnect failed");

-printf("Disconnected cleanly.\n");
+else printf("Disconnected cleanly.\n");

 close(sock);